epezent/implot/README.md

 **Q: Why?**

-A: ImGui is an incredibly powerful tool for rapid prototyping and development, but provides only limited mechanisms for data visualation.
+A: ImGui is an incredibly powerful tool for rapid prototyping and development, but provides only limited mechanisms for data visualization.
 Two dimensional plots are ubiquitous and useful to almost any application.
 Being able to visualize your data in real-time will give you insight and better understanding of your application.

 **Q: Is ImPlot suitable for real-time plotting?**